Your cookie preferences

 "I've used uswitch twice to renew BT broadband and internet and twice to renew my phone contract and extremely happy on all 4 occasions.

 "The mobile renew on both occasions I've placed my order.
-From placing my order to changing networks and collecting my phone has been less than 24 hours and again it's been cheaper for the exact same service offered from Three and Vodaphone do themselves.
+From placing my order to changing networks and collecting my phone has been less than 24 hours and again it's been cheaper for the exact same service offered from Three and Vodafone do themselves.
 Highly recommend never had a problem and it's very quick, cheaper and hassle free."

 Feel ready to choose a new phone now?
 Check out the newest models and best deals here: